themeadery/themeadery.github.io/_posts/2023-08-31-howto-download-betaflight-configurator-nightlies.markdown

 ---
 title: "HOWTO: Download Betaflight Configurator Nightlies"
 ---
+Getting errors in Betaflight Configurator?
+Confused as to what Configurator even is?

 ## What is Betaflight Configurator?

 Say you wandered into the Betaflight world browsing the [official GitHub repo](https://github.com/betaflight/betaflight).
 You head to the [releases page](https://github.com/betaflight/betaflight/releases), look at the Assets and see a bunch of hex files.